Ultrabenosaurus/EasyXdcc/README.md

 You can use `/XDCC QUEUE` or `/XDCC QUEUE [bot_name]` to view the current queue.

 If it doesn't start downloading stuff for you automatically enter `/XDCC START` to get things going.
+To make it start downloading automatically in the future, enter `/XDCC AUTO ON` or toggle it form the EasyXdcc menu option.

+The start/stop/auto-start and load/save/show queue functions are also available from a custom menu added to your client's interface.
+Additionally, the menu entry for auto-start will tell you whether the feature is currently on or off.

 ## All Commands